Andrew Hanna

 Every software team encounters problems that can derail progress if not managed effectively.
 Some of the most pressing challenges include:

-• Feature Fragmentation: When features are built without a cohesive strategy, users experience inconsistencies, and the product lacks polish.
+- Feature Fragmentation: When features are built without a cohesive strategy, users experience inconsistencies, and the product lacks polish.
+This often happens when teams are rushed to releasing or when product decisions are made in silos.

-• Code Duplication: Repeating code across different parts of a project creates inefficiencies and increases the risk of bugs.
+- Code Duplication: Repeating code across different parts of a project creates inefficiencies and increases the risk of bugs.
+Especially in fast-growing teams, engineers may not know a similar function or module already exists.
+This leads to technical bloat, difficult maintenance, and conflicting updates.

-• Overly Complex Designs: Complex systems are harder to maintain, understand, and scale, leading to technical debt and reduced agility.
+- Overly Complex Designs: Complex systems are harder to maintain, understand, and scale, leading to technical debt and reduced agility.
+Architectural over-engineering, often introduced early, can limit experimentation or speed.
+Clean, scalable abstractions matter more than trying to future-proof for every edge case.

-• Maintenance Overhead: As software evolves, poorly managed systems become increasingly difficult and expensive to maintain.
+- Maintenance Overhead: As software evolves, poorly managed systems become increasingly difficult and expensive to maintain.
+This is amplified when environments aren’t standardised, dependencies are tightly coupled, or the original authors are no longer available.
+Maintenance eventually becomes firefighting instead of improving.

 Goals and Benefits of a Strong Software Team